Brazilian Prez Bolsonaro to begin four-day India visit from Friday

 "This visit is expected to further enhance and strengthen the multi-faceted ties between India-Brazil," the ministry said.
 The last presidential visit from Brazil was by President Michel Temer in October 2016 on the sidelines of the eighth BRICS summit in Goa.
 Modi visited Brazil in November to attend the XI BRICS Summit.

 Brazilian presidents have graced the Republic Day Parade in 1996 and 2004.
-On Saturday, President Ram Nath Kovind will hold talks with Bolsonaro and will also host a banquet for him.
-Vice President M Venkaiah Naidu and External Affairs Minister S Jaishankar will also call on Bolsonaro.
+On January 25, President Ram Nath Kovind and Prime Minister Narendra Modi will hold separate talks with Bolsonaro.
+Kovind will also host a banquet for the visiting dignitary.

 Bilateral ties were elevated to a strategic partnership in 2006, heralding a new phase in India-Brazil relations.
 "The relations are strong not only at the bilateral level, but also at plurilateral fora such as BRICS, IBSA, G-20 and in multilateral bodies particularly the UN," the MEA said.